StrangeBeeCorp/docs/docs/resources/howto-vm-demo.md

 !!! warning "Memory requirement"
     Allocate at least 6 GB of RAM to this virtual machine (VM) for stable performance.
 Assigning less may cause errors or degraded performance.

+!!! tip "Platinum trial"
+    The VM installation of TheHive with Cortex includes a 14-day Platinum trial license.
+After the trial ends, TheHive switches to read-only mode.

 ## Start the virtual machine

 ![](images/vm-start.png)